anoopsarkar/advanced-nlp-class/hw4.md

 Note that the `USER` above is the SFU username of the person in your group that set up the GitLab repository.

-Then copy over the contents of the `vae` directory into your `hw4` directory in your repository.
+Then copy over the contents of the `signvae` directory into your `hw4` directory in your repository.

 Set up the virtual environment: